Skip to main content

 Partners

-The Foundation is partnering with organizations to help support our cause.
-The Foundation recevied a $1,000 environmental grant from Amber's Light Lions Club to help purchase two display cases for the taxidermy animals.
+The Foundation partnered with organizations to help support our cause.
+The Foundation received a $1,000 environmental grant from Amber's Light Lions Club to help purchase two display cases for the taxidermy animals.
 Lauterbach & Associates Architects Inc. partnered with us on blueprints, plans and the permit process.
+B&B Do-It Center donated $1,500 of supplies to help with construction and finishing touches.
+Visit Camarillo sponsored multiple fundraiser events throughout the 7 years which helped us raise more funds for the project.

 May contain: badge, logo, and symbol